ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 speed to SSDs, and can tolerate a bigger number of write operations without compromising it's durability.
 HDDs can benefit from having bigger cache memory.

-Phisically, SSDs usually are built for 2.5 inch bays and HDDs are availabel for both 2.5 and 3.5 inch bays.
+Physically, SSDs usually are built for 2.5 inch bays and HDDs are available for both 2.5 and 3.5 inch bays.
 SSDs have no mechanical parts, being silent and able to fit any computer case without producing sound.